 Wezel was careful to point out that this policy will not affect emergency services.

-The full letter is available as a PDF on this page.
+The full letter is available as a PDF .

 Council president Thomas Weikel said that once the members of council have time to read the letter, he "hopes that discussions can continue."